gridgentoo/forgeops/docker/ds/README-DS.md

 # Directory Server (DS) Customization and Utilities

+** NOTE **

+The current production image is the in the `ds` folder.
+This is the image used by the ds-operator.

+The ds-cts and ds-idrepo are the pre 7.2.0 images - and here for reference.

 ## Directory Folders

 * ds - Generic DS image used by the ds-operator or for fully "mutable" directory deployments.
 See [ds/README.md](ds/README-DS.md) for more information.
 This is